 AAP dress code is business attire or smart casual but precludes denim.

-Additionally, the student must attach the Certificate of Currency (otherwise known as Certificate of Insurance), outlining the university’s current Personal Accident Insurance policy details.
+Additionally, the student must attach the Certificate of Currency (otherwise known as Certificate of Insurance), outlining the university’s current Public & Product Liability Insurance as well as Personal Accident Insurance policy details.

 For the avoidance of doubt, this is a bona fide document on the insurer’s letterhead which shows information including policy number, the name of the university (and/or individual) insured, period of cover, territorial limits, liability limit and scope of cover.